In this Guide

 It has twin pairs of massage nodes at either side of your neck, which move independently.
 They change direction every minute, to switch things up and keep working your muscles effectively.

 It has fastening straps, which allow you to attach the cushion to your car seat’s head rest, or the back of an office chair.
+You can get it situated just about anywhere you want to use it.

 You can use it for your lower back as well as your neck.
 Previous buyers said they found all sorts of uses for it, using the nodes to massage their legs, lumbars, and even foot arches.

 It’s low-profile.
 The whole thing is just 3.5” thick.
 The surface is contoured to line up to the sides/back of your neck, or to massage both sides of back muscles on your lumbar region.
+While it’s hardly the most elaborate device on the market, it has the same basic profile as most of the pricier options.

 It has heat onboard.
 You can turn the feature on and off using the power button.